thalber/Atmo/README.md

 # Atmo

-Atmo is a regpack-centric scripting addon for [RegionKit](https://github.com/DryCryCrystal/Region-Kit).
+Atmo is a Rain World mod that acts as a regpack-centric scripting addon for [RegionKit](https://github.com/DryCryCrystal/Region-Kit).
 It allows a region maker to add world events, easily bundling behaviour with custom trigger conditions.

-## Requirements
+## Dependencies

 - Custom Regions Support.
-- RegionKit is not strictly required, but realistically you will be using them together.

 ## Usage